caseyanderson/pythonSC3/pythonSC3.md

     Two lines above the `OSCFunc` is a function that we have not yet discussed: `~dur = {exprand(0.5, 6.0)}`.
 When we `evaluate` this function it will return a randomly generated number between `0.5` and `6.0`.
 In order to `evaluate` the function, or to get a random number between the desired range, we `.value` it.
 Here we execute the function at `~dur` and store the result to the variable `dur` for later.

+5. `( "freq is" + freq + "dur is" + dur ).postln`

+    Here we concatenate, or join, two labels with two variables so we can monitor the `freq` and `dur` values that will be passed to the next line of code.
+If we did not have this line we would only be able to deduce this information by listening, which would be difficult and error prone.

+6. `Synth.new( \sin, [ \amp, 0.9, \freq, freq, \sus, dur, \trig, 1 ] )`

+    This line makes a new `instance` of the `Synth` `\sin`, defined by the `SynthDef` at the top of the file.
+In other words, our OSCFunc creates and plays a new sine tone (with a random frequency and duration) for every message it receives.

+7. `}, "/engine" )`

+    The last line of our `OSCFunc` shows that this particular `OSCFunc` only responds to messages that begin with the address `"/engine"`.

 ### sender.py